Joseph Hendrik Hubert Vroemen (Jos.) ∗

 Vroemen, the station chief of Valkenburg

 Jos.
-Vroemen was a telegraph operator at the State Railway in Echt.
+Vroemen started his career at the state railway company as a telegraph operator in Echt.
 In a sales contract he is mentioned as a railroad official from Echt on June 21, 1920.

 He then became stationmaster in Valkenburg.
 During the war he made sure that the LO of Valkenburg was always informed when interesting things happened at the station.